cloro

 • Respect copyright opt-outs under the EU Copyright Directive’s text and data mining exception (Article 4)

-• Describe crawler behavior — which bots, how they operated, when the data was collected
+• Describe crawler behavior — which bots, how they operated, when data was collected

 • Label AI-generated content at the output layer

-Per WilmerHale’s coverage, the European Commission has released the mandatory disclosure template — the obligation is concrete, not aspirational.
-Per IAPP’s analysis of the Digital Omnibus, the GDPR amendments meant to facilitate AI training have been described as missing the mark, meaning the existing GDPR constraints on personal-data scraping for AI remain in full force.
+Per WilmerHale’s coverage, the European Commission has released the mandatory disclosure template, so the obligation is concrete.
+Per IAPP’s analysis of the Digital Omnibus, the GDPR amendments meant to ease AI training have been described as missing the mark — so existing GDPR constraints on personal-data scraping remain in force.

-The Act also bans specific high-risk scraping behaviors outright.
-Per the Future of Privacy Forum’s analysis, Article 5 explicitly prohibits untargeted scraping of facial images from the internet or CCTV for facial recognition databases — the Clearview AI pattern, written into law.
+The Act also bans specific behaviors outright.
+Per the Future of Privacy Forum’s analysis, Article 5 prohibits untargeted scraping of facial images from the internet or CCTV for recognition databases — the Clearview pattern, written into law.

-• If you scrape data into an AI training pipeline that touches EU citizens, you are now subject to GPAI transparency obligations regardless of where the model is trained
+• AI training pipelines that touch EU citizens are subject to GPAI transparency obligations, wherever the model is trained.

-• Respecting robots.txt, ai.txt, and the TDM opt-out signals is no longer optional in the EU — it’s the legal basis for the lawful-use exception
+• Respecting robots.txt, ai.txt, and TDM opt-out signals is the legal basis for the lawful-use exception, not a courtesy.

-• Documenting your data provenance (which domains, which crawler, which date range) is required, not nice-to-have
+• Documenting where your data came from — which domains, which crawler, which date range — is now required.

-Per the IAPP’s broader 2026 web-scraping landscape analysis, DSA enforcement is also accelerating the move away from what the IAPP describes as the “wild west” era of unregulated scraping.
-Compliance posture, training-data documentation, and lawful-basis analysis are now operational requirements for any company scraping at scale in or for the EU market.
+Per IAPP’s broader 2026 web-scraping analysis, DSA enforcement is accelerating the move away from the unregulated “wild west” era.
+Compliance posture and lawful-basis analysis are now operational requirements for scraping at scale in the EU.

 Jurisdiction-by-jurisdiction: where the rules differ

-Web scraping law is fragmented globally.
-A scraping project that’s clearly legal in the US can be a GDPR violation in the EU and a criminal offense in some other markets.
-The matrix below summarizes the major frameworks across five jurisdictions and four data classes:
+Scraping law is fragmented globally.
+A project that’s clearly legal in the US can be a GDPR violation in the EU.
+The matrix below summarizes seven jurisdictions across four data classes — the most material commercial markets for scraping in 2026.

-Public business data (prices, specs, SERP)✅ Generally legal (hiQ, Meta v.
-BD)✅ Legal if no PII; TDM exception applies✅ Legal if no PII✅ Legal if no PII✅ Legal if no PII
+Public business data (prices, specs, SERP)✅ Generally legal✅ Legal if no PII✅ Legal if no PII✅ Legal if no PII✅ Legal if no PII✅ Legal if no PII✅ Legal if no PII

-Public PII (names, emails, photos)⚠️ State privacy laws apply (CCPA/CPRA)🔴 GDPR applies — needs lawful basis🔴 DPA 2018 applies — needs lawful basis⚠️ PIPEDA applies if commercial⚠️ APPs apply if commercial
+Public PII (names, emails, photos)⚠️ CCPA/CPRA apply🔴 GDPR — needs lawful basis🔴 DPA 2018 — needs lawful basis⚠️ PIPEDA if commercial⚠️ APPs if commercial⚠️ APPI; opt-out for sensitive data⚠️ LGPD — needs lawful basis

-Behind login or paywall🔴 CFAA unauthorized-access risk🔴 GDPR + breach of contract🔴 Computer Misuse Act 1990🔴 Criminal Code s.342.1🔴 Criminal Code unauthorized access
+Behind login or paywall🔴 CFAA unauthorized-access🔴 GDPR + breach of contract🔴 Computer Misuse Act 1990🔴 Criminal Code s.342.1🔴 Unauthorized access🔴 Unauthorized Computer Access Law🔴 Criminal Code Art.
+154-A

-Copyrighted creative expression (articles, photos)🔴 Copyright infringement🔴 Copyright Directive + TDM rules🔴 CDPA 1988🔴 Copyright Act🔴 Copyright Act 1968
+Copyrighted creative expression🔴 Copyright infringement🔴 Copyright Directive + TDM🔴 CDPA 1988🔴 Copyright Act🔴 Copyright Act 1968🔴 Copyright Act (narrow TDM)🔴 LDA + LGPD overlay

 Headline takeaways:

-• US has the most scraper-friendly framework for public business data, anchored by hiQ and Meta v.
-Bright Data
+• The US has the most scraper-friendly framework for public business data, anchored by hiQ and Meta v.
+Bright Data.

-• EU has the most restrictive framework, especially after the 2026 AI Act enforcement — and EU jurisdiction reaches anyone scraping EU citizens’ data, regardless of where they’re based
+• The EU is the most restrictive, especially after 2026 AI Act enforcement.
+Its jurisdiction reaches anyone scraping EU citizens’ data, wherever the scraper is based.

-• UK substantially mirrors EU rules post-Brexit through DPA 2018 and CMA enforcement
+• The UK substantially mirrors EU rules post-Brexit through DPA 2018 and CMA enforcement.

-• Authentication bypass is criminal everywhere — the CFAA, Computer Misuse Act 1990 (UK), Canadian Criminal Code s.342.1, and equivalents in most jurisdictions all criminalize bypassing access controls
+• Authentication bypass is criminal everywhere — the CFAA, the UK Computer Misuse Act 1990, Canada’s Criminal Code s.342.1, and Brazil’s Article 154-A all criminalize bypassing access controls.

-• Copyright applies universally — fact extraction is generally fine; creative-work reproduction is not
+• Copyright applies universally — fact extraction is generally fine; reproducing creative work is not.
+The EU’s TDM exception is the main carveout, subject to a machine-readable opt-out.

-If you scrape across multiple jurisdictions, the lowest common denominator (typically the EU framework) is the safest operational floor.
-Treating EU-citizen data as opt-in only, respecting robots.txt and TDM signals everywhere, and avoiding PII unless you have an explicit legal basis are the three behaviors that keep multi-jurisdiction scraping clean.
+If you scrape across jurisdictions, treat the EU framework as your operational floor.
+Treating EU-citizen data as opt-in, respecting TDM opt-out signals everywhere, and avoiding PII without a legal basis are the three behaviors that keep multi-jurisdiction scraping clean.

 Are terms of service legally binding?

-1. Clickwrap agreements.
-These are the strongest and most enforceable.
-You’ve seen them: the checkbox you tick or the “I Agree” button you click to proceed.
-That action creates a binding contract.
+1. Clickwrap agreements are the strongest.
+You tick a box or click “I Agree” to proceed, and that action forms a binding contract.
 Scraping after clicking “I Agree” to a ToS that forbids it is playing with fire.

-For a browsewrap agreement to be enforced, the site owner must show that a user had “actual or constructive knowledge” of the terms.
-If the link is buried and you never even saw it, it’s tough to argue that a contract was ever formed.
+For a browsewrap agreement to bind you, the site must show you had “actual or constructive knowledge” of the terms.
+If the link is buried and you never saw it, it’s tough to argue a contract formed.

-That distinction matters for scrapers.
-Many sites with publicly available data use browsewrap agreements, which makes a breach-of-contract suit harder to win, especially when your scraper hits the site anonymously and never interacts with the ToS link.
+That distinction matters.
+Many sites with public data use browsewrap terms, which makes a breach-of-contract suit hard to win — especially when a scraper hits the site anonymously and never touches the ToS link.

 • Scraping SERP data.
-When you scrape a Google results page, you’re mostly collecting facts.
-Page titles, URLs, and meta descriptions are individual data points.
-Google’s SERP layout has some creative elements, but you’re extracting the underlying facts for analysis.
+When you scrape a Google results page, you’re mostly collecting facts — titles, URLs, and meta descriptions.
 Low risk.

 • Scraping a competitor’s blog.
-If you scrape every article from a competitor’s blog and republish on your own site, you’ve crossed a bright red line.
-That content is protected creative expression.
-Reproducing it is textbook copyright infringement.
+Copying every article and republishing it crosses a bright red line.
+That content is protected expression, and reproducing it is textbook infringement.

 Rear view of a man looking at a laptop showing a data process diagram with 'Ethical Scraping' text.